 2020 was one of the most challenging years in history, not just for my loved ones and me but also the entire world.
 Most of my plans were ruined, and worst of all, I had to cancel most of my wellness routines, retreats, and vacations.
 It isn’t even over yet – We’ve two months to go – but I figured it is a good time to look ahead this month.

 I had to begin working out at home just like everyone else.
 If I wanted to go to a yoga studio, I had to deal with significant changes at the few yoga studios that reopened.
 I was also forced to shift my focus from skincare to sanitization, which also came with the perpetual wearing of masks.
 These occurrences compromised our mental well-being, forcing us to develop some healthy coping mechanisms to get through the year.
-I adopted several wellness habits that have stuck with me, and I want to share them with you.
+Some of my friends and people I have spoke to have got a mentor, or coach I guess, similar to psychologist and life coach Dr. Andra Brosh, to help them with their mental wellness and their journey.
+Personally, I adopted several wellness habits that have stuck with me, and I want to share them with you.

 With all the time we spent indoors in 2020, the couch is not the best option for most of us in 2021.
 Together with my loved ones, we have made a compulsory habit of heading outdoors at any chance we get.
 These walks have proved to be quite therapeutic.
+We just make sure we take our masks with us on these walks, just in case we have to pass by any other walkers, however, this normally isn’t a problem.
+We actually had to purchase a new kids face mask the other day for our child.
+It’s important to replace them every now and then.
 Additionally, the onset of the pandemic forced most therapists to stop seeing their clients in the office due to safety concerns.